Affiliate links on Android Authority may earn us a commission. Learn more.

 A: Yes, the phone has dual-SIM capabilities.
 However, the phone only supports GSM networks, so Verizon SIM cards will not work.

 Q: Is the ROG Phone 3 available in the US?

-A: Yes, you can buy the phone from Amazon.com in two different configurations.
+A: Yes, you can buy the phone from Amazon.com.

 Q: Does the ROG Phone 3 have front-facing speakers?

 A: Yes, the ROG Phone 3 has two front-facing stereo speakers, tuned by Dirac and kitted out with seven magnets for improved bass response.
 According to Dirac Cofounder Nilo Casimiro, the ROG Phone 3 uses multiple-input and multiple-output (MIMO) technology to enable the phone’s primary speakers and receiver speaker.
-The speaker that creates sound during calls, to produce more engaging audio.
 In other words, listeners get something akin to a surround sound experience directly from the handset without the need for headphones.

 Q: What color is the ROG Phone 3 available in?

 A: The phone comes in a single color called Black Glare.